Alfie-Mills/Workflow-Automation/README.md

 ## Getting started
 To use this repo you'll need some prerequisites, feel free to skip any you don't need

+### Prerequisites
+You will need to make sure that you have these commands avaliable
+ - wp *(if you are using wordpress)*
+ - rsync
+ - ssh

+It's also worth noting that this package was built on macOS and as such should work with UNIX compliant systems.
+For windows based systems, it is reccomended to run this under Windows Subsystem for Linux

 ### 1. Install pyenv

 This will install pyenv which you can use to manage python versions